 eLearning Co-creation Community Partnerships Dauphin Island Sea Lab Trashman-of-War

-Heidi has several years of experience teaching online at multiple institutions, and technology plays an important role in her teaching.
-She assigns geocaches, curates content, hosts virtual events, leads video conferences, creates multimedia digital chapbooks, crowdsources interpretations for aesthetic provocations, and includes meaningful micro digital service learning engagements, among other applications.
-Heidi is committed to innovation and adaptation, and she has responded to Covid-19 by enrolling in the BAMA-Online Teaching course as well as earning a professional certificate in eLearning Design from Flex Labs at Dun Laoghaire Institute Of Art Design + Technology.
+Currently, Heidi works as a senior instructional designer and project manager, creating eLearning courses for an Irish company serving multinational organizations.
+Additionally, she has several years of experience teaching online at multiple institutions, and technology plays an important role in her teaching.
+She has assigned geocaches, curated content, hosted virtual events, led video conferences, created multimedia digital chapbooks, crowdsourced interpretations for aesthetic provocations, and included meaningful micro digital service learning engagements, among other applications.
+Heidi is committed to innovation and adaptation, and she responded to Covid-19 by enrolling in the BAMA-Online Teaching course as well as earning a professional certificate in eLearning Design from Flex Labs at Dun Laoghaire Institute Of Art Design + Technology.

 Heidi facilitates her students' higher-order learning by co-creating the learning experience and including creative engagement.
 Her students have gone on from her mentoring to enroll in graduate programs; launch reading series and publishing projects; enter professional employment; receive national fellowships, including the Fulbright; and win book prizes.
 She has elaborated on her practices in "Metaphors We Teach By," (Beyond the Workshop, Kingston University Press 2012) and at AWP presentations, including "The Natural Writer: Unschooling the Creative Writing Classroom."